 Trust level: this is a control measure describing the preservation of high dimensional structure at two dimensional space.
 This parameter is used for control because for higher levels of k-neighbor quality we expect the trust to be lower – since the structure is disassembled to reveal the differentiating parameters.

 Results

-Testing

-Methodology
+To test the newly methods three tests were conducted…………

 In order to test the system smaller real-world datasets, from the pharmaceutical domain as well as from the financial domain, were used.
 These data sets are simple enough and small enough to be able to visually determine the success of the system in separating the dataset in accordance with the compounds’ tagging.

 Since the data is separate from the tags and the model is not persistent there is no need to perform cross validation and we can use the entire span of the data to generate the results.